 I decided to follow my Garmin no matter what.
 Leaving town I turned on a road that was not marked with a sign.
 About one kilometer later, I had to turn and there was the sign.
 I was on the right route after all.

 Two or three or 10 times during today’s ride I chose to follow Garmin where there was no sign.
 Eventually, I would be proven right.
 In contrast to yesterday, I did not ask anyone for directions today.

-I have already decided that it would be next to impossible to follow this route solely by depending on the signs.
+I had already decided that it would be next to impossible to follow this route solely by depending on the signs.
 They simply are not everywhere they need to be.
 I would not say the route is well marked but “pretty well” marked.
 Maybe best in the world but could be better.